mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 floating point number, not a string to be parsed.

     >>> three_children = Comparison(
-    ...     "the number of children in ${taxpayer}'s household was", ...     sign="=",
+    ...     content="the number of children in ${taxpayer}'s household was",
+    ...     sign="=",
     ...     expression=3)
     >>> str(three_children)